SDRG-UCT/RHINO_CALF/README.md

 * Host System with Xilinx ISE 14.7 installed.
 Download it [here](http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools.html).
 You will also need a license for programming the RHINO's Xilinx Spartan 6 XC6SLX150T FPGA.

 ## Setup
-* It is assumed that Xilinx ISE is set up, if not please apply them: 'source $XILINX/../settings64.sh'
+* It is assumed that Xilinx ISE is set up, if not please apply them: `source $XILINX/../settings64.sh`
 * Please add the bin directory in the repository to your PATH, i.e. `export PATH=$PATH:[Absolute path to RHINO CALF repository]/bin`

 ## Crash of Calves